playframework/play-json/docs/manual/working/scalaGuide/main/json/ScalaJson.md

 ### Simple path `\`

-Applying the `\` operator to a `JsValue` will return the property corresponding to the field argument, supposing this is a `JsObject`.
+Applying the `\` operator to a `JsValue` will return the property corresponding to the field argument in a `JsObject`, or the item at that index in a `JsArray`

 @[traverse-simple-path](code/ScalaJsonSpec.scala)

+The `\` operator returns a `JsLookupResult`, which is either `JsDefined` or `JsUndefined`.
+You can chain multiple `\` operators, and the result will be `JsUndefined` if any intermediate value cannot be found.
+Calling `get` on a `JsLookupResult` attempts to get the value if it is defined and throws an exception if it is not.

+You can also use the Direct lookup `apply` method (below) to get a field in an object or index in an array.
+Like `get`, this method will throw an exception if the value does not exist.

 ### Recursive path `\\`